saic-iitmandi/sysadmin-test/2023/README.md

 # <img id="top" align="center"  src="https://github.com/saic-iitmandi/sysadmin-test/blob/main/SAIC.png" width=500><br><br> SAIC CORE TEAM INDUCTION 2022
 # Instructions

-The first such test was held in 2018 and now its fifth iteration is being held in 2022.
+The first such test was held in 2018 and now its sixth iteration is being held in 2023.

 The problem set from previous years are available in this [link's](https://github.com/saic-iitmandi/sysadmin-test) folder.